 - Prepares students for technology use in the professional world

 According to this blog, the Oregon Department of Education plans to save as much as $1.5 million in academic expenses each year, just from adding Google Docs to the classroom.
 The Maine Township District 207 in Illinois plans to save up to $160,000 in their small district each year.
-These savings are welcomed by most school districts across the country who are enduring severe budget cuts
+These savings are welcomed by most school districts across the country that are enduring severe budget cuts.

-One of the primary reasons attributed to jump in scores is the increase in student interest when technology is incorporated into the classroom.
-In addition to higher test scores, some schools using Google Apps also report that behavior issues
+One of the primary reasons attributed to a jump in scores is the increase in student interest when technology is incorporated into the classroom.
+In addition to higher test scores, some schools using Google Apps also report that behavior issues are down.

 States Jumping Onboard